 Is it possible to use just one tool to test everything?
 Although it may sound like a developer’s daydream, it is almost possible with Cypress, a JavaScript frontend testing framework.
-Cypress is built specifically for JavaScript frontend developers, and they can use it to start writing tests quickly without needing to add third-party dependencies or packages.
-This is a benefit missing from other tools like Selenium.
-In this tutorial, I will guide you through using Cypress to test an API.
+Unlike other tools such as Selenium, Cypress can get you started writing tests quickly without needing to add third-party dependencies or packages.

 Prerequisites